Your browser doesn't support the features required by impress.js, so you are presented with a simplified version of this presentation.

 • a positive reward is given when the car reach without impact the end of the road

-• during the simulation data are collected to train the network to a better estimation
+• during the simulation data are collected to train the network for a better estimation

 Neural network